Grokzen/pykwalify/README.md

 The source code can be found at: http://sourceforge.net/projects/kwalify/files/kwalify-java/0.5.1/

-The schema used in this library: http://www.kuwata-lab.com/kwalify/ruby/users-guide.01.html#schema
+The schema this library is base and extended from: http://www.kuwata-lab.com/kwalify/ruby/users-guide.01.html#schema